Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 • Subarray (Sub32 Time Series TA) is fixed for NIRCam Target Acquisition.

-• we choose the RAPID readout pattern due to the brightness of the source.
+• Choose the RAPID readout pattern due to the brightness of the source.

 Adjust exposure parameters to obtain desired signal-to-noise ratio